bringauto/fleet-protocol/README.md

 Each message must be prefixed with four bytes long (uint32_t data type) header which holds information about size of the ProtoBuf message.

-To read more about the system architecture look at Fleet Protocol v2 documentation:
+To read more about the system architecture check Fleet Protocol v2 documentation:

-- [Summary]
+- [Summary] - overall hight level summary
 - [Fleet Protocol Requirements]
 - [Internal Client]
 - [Module Gateway]
 - [External Server]
-- [Modules]
+- [Modules] - list of implemented modules
 - [Message Structure]
 - [Internal Client design]
 - [Module Gateway design]
 - [External Server design]

+## HTTP Interface

+The Fleet Protocol HTTP API is and HTTP API protocol representation.

+Fleet Protocol Module can use the HTTP API to provide its statuses and commands thru simple and undestable REST API to easy integration with other services.

+Fleet Protocol HTTP API is a standalone project and is not part of the Fleet Protocol v2 core specification.

 - [HTTP API]
+- [HTTP API C++ Client]
+- [HTTP API Python3 Client]
 - [HTTP API Wait Mechanism]

-### Protocol messages
+## Protocol messages

 Messages are described by ProtoBuff v3.